top of page

 Montage

 Was easier than expected but the tire had to be forced into its proper place on the rim.
 Due to the poor puncture protection and excessive wear, I had to mount and re-mount each tire several times over its lifespan.
-The pulling and pushing for the right fitting on the rim remained the same each time!
+The pulling and pushing for the right fitting on the rim remained accurate despite these many times.

 Ride Quality

 In dry and wet conditions, the ride quality was all right; I never slipped even on road markings or in corners during rain.
-The suggested tire pressure is 95-120 psi; the 'right' pressure in terms of comfort and performance for me was around 110 psi.
-Below this pressure, the tire felt heavy and slow; at the higher pressure, the tire felt 'woody' and unforgiven.
+The sidewall suggested a tire pressure between 95-120 psi; the 'right' in terms of comfort and performance for me was around 110 psi.
+Below this pressure, the tire felt heavy and slow; at the higher pressure, the tire felt 'woody' and unforgiving.
 The tires became so stiff that even white road markings shook me seriously from time to time.

-I rode the tires during a bike challenge, they kept me reliable through wind and rain.
+I rode the tires during a bike challenge, and they kept me reliable through wind and rain.

 Finisher of the Maple Leaf Bike Challenge in Taiwan